 NCache provides a self-healing dynamic cache clustering that makes NCache highly elastic.

-With NCache 4.9, users can enable the cache clusters to automatically recover from Split-Brain scenarios.
+With NCache 4.9 and above, users can enable the cache clusters to automatically recover from the Split-Brain scenarios.

 These packets are sent only in case of "no activity" between clients and servers and therefore do not interfere with regular client/server traffic.